-- 5.7 As detailed later in this Statement, following a range of external reviews, primarily the Grant Thornton Governance Review, LGA Corporate Peer Challenge the CIPFA Financial Management Review and the Statutory Directions from the Secretary of State for Levelling Up, Housing and Communities, a number of statutory, key, improvement and other recommendations were made.
+- As detailed later in this Statement, the Council has been subject to a range of external reviews, primarily the Grant Thornton Governance Review, LGA Corporate Peer Challenge the CIPFA Financial Management Review and the Statutory Directions from the then Secretary of State for Levelling Up, Housing and Communities.
+Several statutory, key, improvement and other recommendations were made as a result.
 These formed the basis of the Council's Improvement Plan which incorporated all these recommendations.
-This was the key driver for improving the Council's governance arrangements going forward. - 5.8 In reviewing the Council's priorities and its implications for its governance arrangements, the Council carries out an annual review of the elements that make up the governance framework to ensure it remains effective.
+This was the key driver for improving the Council's governance arrangements going forward. - 5.7 In reviewing the Council's priorities and its implications for its governance arrangements, the Council carries out an annual review of the elements that make up the governance framework to ensure it remains effective.